Ruben374/React-native-netflix-clone/README.md

-# Netflix-clone
+# Netflix-clone with react-native

-### It´s a simple netflix-clone developed with react.js
+### It´s a simple netflix-clone developed with react-native

 >Status:
 developing ⌚